 - 8.1 The board of a listed entity should: - (a) have a remuneration committee which: - (1) has at least three members, a majority of whom are independent directors; and - (2) is chaired by an independent director, and disclose: - (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.

-The RN Committee comprised the following Directors as at 30 June 2022:
+The RN Committee consist of the following Directors:

 Name Role Independent?

-Robert Rigo Chair Yes
+Michael Emery Chair Yes

-Alastair Morrison Member No
+Matthew Yates Member Yes

 Michael Klessens Member Yes